Some time ago someone asked on Stackoverflow how Ruby’s

 control over the process and with this finer-grained control we are now able to

-: “Stop.
+tell each: “Stop.
 One is enough.
 I’ll ask for more later!”.

 This pattern can be really useful in everyday tasks, and saving some memory or